Leroymilo/FurnitureFramework/doc/Special Types/Storage.md

 ### Condition

 This is a string of text that you can use to filter what items will be shown in that tab a [Game State Query](https://stardewvalleywiki.com/Modding:Game_state_queries).
 Use the `Input` keyword to refer to the item being tested for the tab.
-The tab will show all items if this is not set, it is recommended to do this in the first tab to have an "everything" tab.
+The tab will show all items if this is not set; it is recommended to do this in the first tab to have an "everything" tab.

 Note: if there's an error in the Game State Query, the game will give you an error report in the console with details.
 I can't really help to fix issues with it because I used the built-in function to read them, so I don't know much about it.